 The spread of coronavirus is hurting the global technology industry, with companies shutting down stores and offices, trying to limit travel, and bracing to an optimized global supply chain for disruptions.
 The illness is beginning to affect the latest Samsung smartphone.

 Just weeks after the Galaxy Z Flip was released, the Korean tech giant shuttered a factory in South Korea over the weekend, making the clamshell-like device.
-The plants in Gumi City, South Korea, was closed after a wireless division employee who is responsible for producing smartphones tested positive for the pneumonia-like disease.
+Gumi City, South Korea, was closed after a wireless division employee responsible for producing smartphones tested positive for the pneumonia-like disease.

 Samsung said on Saturday; an employee had been testing positive for coronavirus.
 The plant will reopen Tuesday, and the impact of the closure is supposed to be slight.

 “The health and safety of our employees are our highest priority,” said Samsung.
 “The company plans to implement all necessary measures for disinfection and containment promptly.”